2016-ucdavis-sts98/hw1/README.md

     1. What's the type of this data?
 What's the class?
     2. How big is the data?
-    3. What are the names of the columns?
-Briefly describe each column.
+    3. Briefly describe five of the columns.
     4. What do you think this data represents?
 Explain your reasoning.
     5. Searching the web is a good way to get more information (but always be skeptical).
 Search the web to verify your guess about what the data